Posted on May 29 2018

 Acknowledging that you need do some mental/spiritual homework before making peace with backbends is an important part of learning to love this aspect of your practice.
 The next step is to start exploring the physical movement in a non-threatening way.

 Breathwork offers an easy, non-threatening path to heart opening that makes backbends both accessible and liberating.
 Lie on your back on your mat and close your eyes.
 Place one hand on your chest and one just below your navel.
 As you draw the next breath up all the way from the pelvic floor, focus on that inhalation spreading across your hip cradle to soften your hip flexors and open your hips.
-Allow it travel up your front body until you feel your chest fill with air and expand.
+Allow it to travel up your front body until you feel your chest fill with air and expand.
 Try to build muscle memory around that way of breathing (it should feel as if the core is drawn up and under the ribs as the lungs fill with fresh oxygen).

 Sense how your back responds to each strong inhale.
 That broad, expansive and strong front body is one of the keys to mastering backbends.
 By creating more room in your front body, you give your back body more freedom to bend without unwanted compression.
 Test that out with beginner-friendly backbends such as Setu Bandha Sarvangasana (Bridge Pose) or Salabhasana (Locust Pose).
 Both of these poses require that you engage your front and back body in an integrated way.
 But the beauty is the amount of control you have.
 Unlike some of the advanced poses that involve standing backbends or arching the back so that the head comes toward the heels (either from standing on the knees or Setu Bandha Sarvangasana (Upward Bow Pose), these beneficial backbends invite self-curating modifications.
 In Bridge Pose, for example, a beginner can lift the back just a few inches.
 A block can be inserted between the thighs to keep correct alignment.
 But, when this first stage has been fully explored, it’s not a long leap to trying the pose with the shoulders rolled under and the hands clasped beneath the body.
 And, when that challenge is met, is it really that far to Upward Bow?